kunal123thakur/LinkedIn_tool_Advanced_Personalisation/readme.md

-# LinkedIn Post Generator Tool
+# LinkedIn Post Generator Tool - An ultimate working Mate

 https://github.com/user-attachments/assets/65c2108c-ebab-4767-a654-7b9b68f7a477

 ## Overview
-This is an **Advanced RAG-based LinkedIn Post Generator** that learns the writing style of a targeted content creator and generates posts similar to their style.
+This is an **Advanced RAG-based LinkedIn Post Generator tool** that learns the writing style of a targeted content creator and generates posts similar to their style which saves them a lot of time .
 The tool preprocesses past posts, extracts metadata, and uses few-shot learning to maintain writing consistency.
 It also offers customization options for **topic, length, and language**.

 ## Features
 - **Mimics writing style** of a targeted LinkedIn content creator.